How do I become a HelpLine Volunteer?

 We are actively recruiting responsible, dependable people who are willing to be trained extensively to provide a nonjudgmental listening ear to callers who call our HelpLine.

-Applications are accepted all year.
+Applications are accepted all year, but are closed at this time.
 Applications are reviewed by the HelpLine Director, Susan Vavra and applicants invited for an interview will interview with current HelpLine volunteers and the HelpLine Director.
 After the interview, applicants are notified by email whether or not they have been accepted for training.

 Training includes a combination of lecture and interactive presentations on counseling and listening skills, how to handle different types of calls, suicide assessment and crisis intervention, and when and how to make a referral.
 Presenters include CAPS staff and staff from other campus departments.
 Presentations cover the types of concerns that college students may experience, how to help a student with these concerns, and referral resources available to the caller.
 Each day of the training week there are role play training sessions in small groups to practice using the skills and information you are learning.